Fantomas42/django-blog-zinnia/docs/settings.rst

   List of emails used for sending a notification when a new public comment has been posted.

+ZINNIA_MAIL_COMMENT_AUTHORS
+  **Default :** True

+  Boolean used for sending an email to entry authors when a new comment is posted.

 ZINNIA_MAIL_COMMENT_REPLY
   **Default :** False